We miss our monkey at Casa Cayuco.

 Chances are you’ll see sea turtles when snorkeling there.

 One night after dinner, we were taken out in a Zodiac to be astonished by “star fire” – brilliant white twinkles from bioluminescence in the water.

 We also hiked along the sandy beaches and on boardwalks through the island interior, looking for birds native to Central America and lizards.

-You can choose from six, breezy timber rooms and cabins, most with covered porches.
+You can choose from seven breezy timber rooms and cabins, most with covered porches.

 You’ll find a queen bed in most rooms and cabins (and perhaps other single beds), but no king-size beds.